LiminalLogic/computational-anthropic-principle/README.md

 CAP's monism, resonant with the concept of the agent as an abstract "self state" (Müller, 2024), implies that each observer-pattern Φ is its own computationally isolated history.
 The interaction between two such histories, Φ₁ and Φ₂, occurs via a Cross-Φ Causal Interface—a channel through which only compressed, computationally efficient information can pass.

-The subjective result of this filtering is profound.
 What Φ₁ experiences of Φ₂ is not the other's rich, high-complexity conscious reality, but rather a computationally cheap approximation.
 This lossy representation is best described as a **Narrative Shadow**: a flattened, distorted pattern that serves a function within Φ₁'s history while bearing only a limited resemblance to the entity casting it.
 This evokes Plato's Allegory of the Cave, where prisoners mistake shadows on a wall for true reality.
 Similarly, an observer's world is populated by these shadows of other minds, with their subjective fidelity decreasing as their causal or historical distance from the observer grows.

 *Your interaction with another person is like a video call.
 You receive a compressed stream of data—their words, their facial expressions, their tone of voice.
 This gives you a functional, useful model of their internal state ("they seem happy," "they understood my point").
 However, you are not receiving the full, uncompressed data stream of their consciousness—their exact neurochemical state, their fleeting background thoughts, the precise feeling of the chair they're sitting in.
 The interface is a lossy compression designed for computational efficiency, not perfect fidelity.
 This explains why empathy is both possible (we can read the compressed stream) and fundamentally limited (we can never access the raw file).*